Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 1. Log into the AWS CloudFormation Management Console.
 2. Select Create stack with the With new resources option.
-3. Specify template section: Click Upload a template file, and then Choose file and select the **cfn-backend.yaml** file
+3. **Specify template section**: Click Upload a template file, and then Choose file and select the **cfn-backend.yaml** file
-4. Specify stack details section: Name the stack (e.g. peopleCountingWithRekognition).
+4. **Specify stack details section**: Name the stack (e.g. peopleCountingWithRekognition).
 Rename the parameters shown in the picture below:

 <img src="../images/deployment1.png"  width="600"/>

 Use a valid email address and timezone.
 You will receive the login credentials for the front-end application on this email address.

-5. Configure stack options section: Click next
+5. **Configure stack options section**: Click next
-6. Review section: Tick the "I acknowledge that ..." box and click "Create stack"
+6. **Review section**: Tick the "I acknowledge that ..." box and click "Create stack"

 ## Step 2.2: Upload the code for Lambda functions